In this article, we will learn how to troubleshoot issues that you may experience when you use the “Open with Explorer” command in SharePoint Online.

 - The Open with Explorer command is slower and less reliable than syncing SharePoint files with the new OneDrive sync client.
 The OneDrive sync client provides Files On-Demand, which allows you to access all your files in OneDrive without using local storage space.

-Symptoms about the “Open with Explorer” issues
+Symptoms of the “Open with Explorer” issues

 When we try to browse to a SharePoint Online document library, sometimes we may receive intermittent connectivity issues, and you may receive one of the following error messages: